pocomane/glua/Readme.md

 Build options
 --------------

-If the compilation flag `USE_WHEREAMI` is enabled, the `whereami` will use some system dependent code to guess where the binary is.
+If the compilation flag `USE_WHEREAMI` is enabled, the embedded `whereami` library will use some system dependent code to guess where the binary is.
 Otherwise it will use the first command line argument.

 If you define `ENABLE_STANDARD_LUA_CLI` pointing the lua `lua.c`, it will be included in the `glua.exe`/`glued.exe` binaries.
 This enable to run the